xinsheng-G/food-van-takeaway/Use Case.md

 - [ ] A customer can cancel or change (add or remove items) the order within 10 min (This time can be changed by Company & developer)
 - [ ] A cancelled order shouldn't be seen to Customers and Vendors
 - [ ] Changing order can reset change timestamp
-- [ ] A Customer can rate the order, rating shoud be 1-5
+- [ ] A Customer can rate the order, rating should be 1-5
 - [ ] Customer app will be used on phones and also desktops.